-In one embodiment, rats depressed a lever initially located 10 inside the training cage to receive a sugar pellet reward.
+In one embodiment, rats depressed a lever initially located 35 inside the training cage to receive a sugar pellet reward.
 The training cage was a wire cage with dimensions of approximately 20 centimeter (cm)×20 cm×20 cm with a Plexiglas wall opposite the door.
-In one embodiment, all training sessions other than the shaping sessions were about fifteen min- 15 utes long and occurred about twice daily.
+In one embodiment, all training sessions other than the shaping sessions were about fifteen 40 145° within about one second period or pressing the lever minutes long and occurred about twice daily.
 Trials were initiated by the rats, but rewards were only given to trials occurring at least five seconds apart.
-After receiving about 60 pellets in about two shaping sessions by pressing the lever, the rats learned to press the lever twice in an about three-second 20 period for the same reward.
+After receiving about 60 pellets in about two shaping sessions by pressing the lever, the rats learned to press the lever twice in an about 45 three-second period for the same reward.
 The interval between lever presses that elicited a reward was reduced from about three seconds to about two seconds, then about one second, and finally about 500 milliseconds (ms), with about 15 successful trials as the criterion for advancing.
-After successfully press-25 ing the lever twice within about 500 ms about forty-five times, the lever was gradually withdrawn out of the cage.
-The lever was initially located about four cm inside the cage, then moved to about two cm inside the cage, and then to about 0.5 cm, about 1.5 cm, and about 2.0 cm outside of the cage.
-The 30 criterion for retracting the lever was about 15 successful double-lever presses for each position, except for about 0.5 cm outside the cage, which required 30 successful trials.
-In one embodiment, rats reached through a window in the Plexiglas wall that was about one cm×about seven cm to reach the 35 lever outside the cage.
+50 After successfully pressing the lever twice within about 500 ms about forty-five times, the lever was gradually withdrawn out of the cage.
+The lever was initially located about four cm inside the cage, then moved to about two cm inside the cage, and then to about 0.5 cm, about 1.5 cm, and about 55 2.0 cm outside of the cage.
+The criterion for retracting the lever was about 15 successful double-lever presses for each position, except for about 0.5 cm outside the cage, which required 30 successful trials.
+In one embodiment, rats reached through a window in the Plexiglas wall that was 60 about one cm×about seven cm to reach the lever outside the cage.
 The edge of the window was located about two cm from the cage wall, while the lever was offset so that the middle of the lever lined up with the edge of the window furthest from the wall.
-This arrangement restricted the rats so that they could only comfortably press the lever 40 with their right paw.
+This arrangement restricted the rats 65 so that they could only comfortably press the lever with their right paw.
 This aspect of the task design was important for confirming the importance of the motor cortex for the lever press task with motor cortex lesions.